dushoff/notebook/statstrength.md

 title: Statistical strength language
 ---

-T use statistics to infer whether an effect is large, we need a _prior_ specification of what is meant by large.
+To use statistics to infer whether an effect is large, we need a _prior_ specification of what is meant by large.
 There are then 6 possible ways the CIs can play out for a single estimand (after collapsing symmetries).
 What are good ways to describe them?

 Here are some suggestions.
 I am interested in comments and other suggestions.